 Noda is your space in Virtual Reality to build and share 3D mental models – mind maps, storyboards, network or flow diagrams, project plans – to enhance your productivity, understanding and awareness.
 It offers the possibility to literally look at your ideas from a different angle, which makes it superior to the traditional options, plus it enables remote collaboration and interaction.

-The digital world brings about plenty of opportunities but also brings about some disruption in human society.
-Things like loneliness, lack of communication and constant pressure from social media trigger various mental disorders, such as anxiety.
-VR can treat a patient by immersing them into a calm, peaceful 3D environment.
+The digital world brings about plenty of opportunities, but definitely also comes with its downsidesThings like loneliness, lack of communication and constant pressure from social media, are known to trigger various mental disorders, such as anxiety.
+VR is actually used to treat patients by immersing them into a calm, peaceful 3D environment.

 The same way VR is used for patients, it can be used for employees to reduce stress, anxiety and even boost their productivity by improving their mental state.
 By practicing corporate wellbeing, even burnout of employees can be prevented.

 There are several apps for corporate wellbeing, amongst them is Liminal VR.
 Liminal VR delivers emotionally moving augmented, mixed and virtual reality experiences in areas as diverse as training and simulation, sales and marketing, brand activations, education, research and development, corporate wellness and clinical applications.